This post is for everyone who works in an office and wants to take their own delicious low carb, gluten-free, dairy-free lunch with them.

 Monday: Tuna flakes, hard boiled egg, watercress, mayonnaise.

-Tuesday: Sardines, tomatoes, spinach, beluga lentils.
+Tuesday: Sardines, tomatoes, rocket, beluga lentils.

 Friday: Butter beans, tuna flakes, celery, black olives, red onion, parsley.